rsnodgrass/hassio-addons/xantech-serial-bridge/README.md

      https://github.com/rsnodgrass/hassio-addons
 </pre>

-2. Find the "Serial Smart Bridge" in the list of add-ons and click Install
+2. Find the "Xantech Serial Bridge" in the list of add-ons and click Install

 ## Configuration